Cathedral of Saint John the Baptist (Charleston, South Carolina): History

-The Vatican erected the Diocese of Charleston in 1820.
-However, its first cathedral, the Cathedral of Saint John and Saint Finbar, was not completed in 1854.
-It only last seven years before being destroyed in a fire that swept through Charleston in 1861.
-St. Andrews Hall, an 1815 structure next to the cathedral, was also destroyed.
-Due to the American Civil War and the resulting impoverishment of the diocese, the cathedral was not replaced for several decades.
+Pope Pius VII erected the Diocese of Charleston in 1820.
+The diocese dedicated its first cathedral, the Cathedral of Saint John and Saint Finbar, in 1854.
+It only last seven years before being destroyed in the Charleston fire of 1861.
+Due to the ongoing American Civil War and the resulting impoverishment of the diocese, the diocese was unable to replace cathedral for several decades.

-In 1890, after years of fundraising, Cardinal James Gibbons laid the cornerstone for the new Cathedral of St. John the Baptist, designed by architect Patrick Keely, the new cathedral was built on the location of the old one.
-This site also cover the location of St. Andrews Hall, which was built in 1815.
-Due to funding constraints, the archdiocese was unable to build a planned steeple and spire.
-St. John the Baptist was dedicated in 1907.
+In 1890, after years of fundraising, Cardinal James Gibbons laid the cornerstone for the new Cathedral of St. John the Baptist.
+Designed by architect Patrick Keely, the new cathedral was built on the foundations of Saint John and Saint Finbar.
+Due to funding constraints, the diocese was unable to build a planned steeple and spire.
+St. John the Baptist Cathedral was dedicated in 1907.

 The cathedral underwent extensive repairs in 1966 and 1967, then was renovated in 1982.
-The archdiocese in 1991 added a new altar and cathedra and replastered the interior walls.
-The cathedral was repainted in 1995.
+The diocese in 1995 added a new altar and cathedra and replastered the interior walls.
+The cathedral was also repainted in the 1995 renovation.

-In 2007, Bishop Robert J. Baker and Rector Monsignor Joseph Roth announced plans to renovate and complete the cathedral.
-The stained-glass windows were refurbished that same year.
-In 2010, the archdiocese finally added a steeple, spire and three bells.
+In 2007, Bishop Robert J. Baker and Rector Joseph Roth announced plans to renovate and complete the cathedral.
+The stained glass windows were refurbished that same year.
+In 2010, the diocese finally added a steeple, spire and three bells.